Acenm5/GHEM/README.md

 3. eventually facilitate the use of custom art resources within the game

 ## SHOWCASE CLASS - RUNERIOT
-The Runeriot class mod was made to showcase what GHEM can currently do:
+The Runeriot class mod was made to showcase what GHEM can currently do.
+GHEM must be installed in order to use this mod.
 - https://steamcommunity.com/sharedfiles/filedetails/?id=2988379237

 ## INSTALLATION